jamesbyars/jekyll-now/_posts/2018-01-12-Cloud-Foundry-Organizations-And-Spaces.md

 [Cloud Foundry](https://cloudfoundry.org/) (CF) are scoped to spaces with each organization containing one to many spaces.

-Using my previous example of a Insurance Company.
+Using my previous example of an Insurance Company.
 Within each organization we would organize our services into spaces.
 Each space may contain a component of that particular department.
 So for the Commercial Insurance department we may have a space for: